The Case

-"Correcting the subluxation doesn't fix a symptom — it restores the nerve connection those symptoms were telling you was missing." — Dr. Romar Rochet
+"Correcting a subluxation does not act on the tingling or the headache.
+It restores the nerve connection those things were telling you was missing." — Dr. Romar Rochet

 What the analysis found

-Spinal X-ray and structural analysis found subluxations in both the cervical spine and the lumbosacral region.
-Those vertebral levels map to the nerve pathways involved in both complaints.
-Two problems.
-One cause.
+Structural X-ray and spinal analysis found subluxations in both the cervical spine and the lumbosacral region.
+Those vertebral levels sit along the nerve pathways involved in both complaints, the upper cervical spine relating to the migraine pattern and the lumbosacral roots relating to the lower-body tingling.
+Two problems at opposite ends of the column, and one underlying category of cause running between them.

 The correction

-Dr. Rochet adjusted the specific vertebral levels involved — not to address the migraines or the numbness directly, but to correct the displacement causing nerve interference at those roots.
-The body handles the rest.
-The adjustment removes the block.
+We corrected the specific vertebral levels the analysis identified, not to act on the migraines or the numbness directly, but to address the displacement creating interference at those roots.
+The adjustment removes the block; the body handles what follows.
+Her plan was built around her own spine and how long these patterns had been settling in.

 What happened

-Want to understand the mechanism — what a subluxation is, how it develops, and what correction actually does to the nervous system?
+Want to understand the mechanism — what a subluxation is, how it develops, and what correction is aimed at doing for the nervous system?